 The Supplier Portfolio counts include Secondary MPANs.
-There are for Related Metering Points for example where separate circuits are Metered for storage or immersion heaters.
+There are for Related Metering Points for example where separate circuits are Metered for storage or immersion heaters, or where multiple MPANs share a capacity and are invoiced together for DUOS purposes.
 The number Secondary MPANs will be factored into the Supplier Envelopes.

-In these instances, Supplier initiate a migration for a Primary MPAN with one or more Secondary MPANs by sending a single IF-31 Message for the Primary MPAN.
+In these instances, Suppliers initiate a migration for a Primary MPAN with one or more Secondary MPANs by sending a single IF-31 Message for the Primary MPAN.
 The registration System then triggers appointments for the Secondary MPANs.
-This results in the creation IF-36 Messages for the Secondary MPANs as well as the Primary MPANs on the appointment effective date.
+This results in the creation of IF-36 Messages for the Secondary MPANs as well as the Primary MPANs on the appointment effective date.
 The MCC need to track the impact of Primary MPANs with related MPANs that may result in an unexpected spike in IF-36 completions.

-The Envelope calculations and deminimis rules remain unchanged.
+The Envelope calculations and de minimis rules remain unchanged.
 However, Suppliers when providing Planned submissions must include related MPANs as part of their Migration counts.